rafapolo/website/README.md

   <td>
 <p>I have been building software projects since connecting to the Internet was an expensive ritual starting with mystic sounds for a mere 0.007MB/s.
 What a journey it has been since the 90's!</p>

 <p>Before Git existed, I've worked as a Software Developer for a Competitive Intelligence startup in Rio de Janeiro, Brazil.
-Most of my open-source projects for the last 15 years relates to Civic Scrapping for Transparency, Cultural Media Archives, Crypto Economics Experiments and Data Visualization.</p>
+Most of my open-source projects for the last 15 years relates to Civic Scrapping for Transparency, Cultural Media Archives, Natural Language Processing, Crypto Economics Experiments and Data Visualization.</p>

-<p>Fascinated by “biological machines” as ourselves, I enjoy learning Cultures, History, and Languages.
-Alongside programming in Ruby, Python, Javascript and some Crystal, I speak Portuguese, Spanish, English, some German and Greek - as I've lived in Berlin, Athens, Lisbon, and Zurich over the last 15 years.</p>

-<p>Over the years, I’ve worked as an Engineer, DevOps, Tech Lead, and Educator, supporting journalists, researchers, designers, and CEOs.</p>
+<p>Over the years, I’ve worked as an Engineer, Tech Lead, DevOps and Educator, supporting Journalists, Researchers, Designers, and CEOs.</p>

 → Check my last Data Research & Visualizations at https://ミ.xyz/dataviz